Techtonica/curriculum/react-js/react-hooks.md

 ### Motivation

 React is one of the most popular frameworks for front-end development.
 It is important to have a way to store and change component state that is efficient and easy to read.
 Components can have their own state, or use shared stateful logic.
 Before hooks, there were many different approaches to sharing stateful logic.
 Hooks are great because they introduce *one* common way to reuse code.
-They ["let you split one component into smaller functions based on what pieces are related".]([https://reactjs.org/docs/hooks-intro.html#complex-components-become-hard-to-understand](https://reactjs.org/docs/hooks-intro.html#complex-components-become-hard-to-understand))
+See [here](https://reactjs.org/docs/hooks-intro.html#complex-components-become-hard-to-understand) for more info

 ### Objectives